Am I Eligible for Paid Family Leave Benefits?

-- Have earned at least $300 from which SDI deductions were withheld during your base period.
+- Have earned at least $300 from which State Disability Insurance (SDI) deductions were withheld during your base period.
 For additional information, visit Calculating Paid Family Leave Benefit Payment Amounts.

-- Complete and submit a claim form within nine (9) days of the first day of your family leave, but no later than 49 days after your family leave begins or you may lose benefits.
-The first day you may submit a claim form is nine days after the first day your family leave begins.
+- Complete and submit your claim form no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins or you may lose benefits.

-- Provide a medical certificate on your care claim for a seriously ill family member.
+- Provide a medical certificate on your care claim for the seriously ill family member.
 The certificate must be completed by the care recipient’s physician/practitioner.

-- A nurse practitioner may certify to a need for care within his/her scope of practice; however, he/she must perform a physical examination and collaborate with a physician or surgeon.
+- A nurse practitioner or physician assistant may certify to the need for care within their scope of practice; however, they must perform a physical examination and collaborate with a physician or surgeon.

-Please note that your employer will be notified that you have submitted a PFL claim.
-However, your medical information is confidential and will not be shared with your employer.
+Your employer will be notified that you have submitted a PFL claim.
+However, the care recipient’s medical information is confidential and will not be shared with your employer.

 An independent medical examination of the care recipient may be required to determine your initial or continuing eligibility.